victorwads/miio/docs/devices/humidifier.md

 * **Devices**: Mi Humidifier
 * **Model identifiers**: `zhimi.humidifier.v1`

-Humidifiers are turned into devices of type [humidifer][humidifier] and by default support [power switching][switchable-power] and [setting their mode][switchable-mode].
+Humidifiers are turned into devices of type [humidifier][humidifier] and by default support [power switching][switchable-power] and [setting their mode][switchable-mode].
 The Mi Humidifier are also [sensors][sensor] and can report the [temperature][temp] and